lee0721/courtvision-engine/README.md

   - `arena_mark_detector.pt` – YOLO keypoint detector for court markings.
   - `action_r2plus1d_best.pt` – fine-tuned R(2+1)D action recognition checkpoint.

-> Swap in your own weights if you have different training artefacts—just update
+> Swap in your own weights if you have different training artefacts—paths are
-> the paths inside `configs/configs.py`.
+> loaded from `configs/settings.py` and can be overridden via `COURTVISION_*`
+> environment variables.

 ### Installation
 ```bash